What is Infill?

 Infill is most commonly created with crushed material from silica sand, rubber, cork, or Envirofill.
 Even though these infills were created for the same purpose, there are important differences between each type.
 They come in different colors, different feel, and even different antimicrobial properties.

-Now that you are an infill expert, ask your design consultant which type of infill would be a good fit for you!
+Now that you are an infill expert, ask your design consultant about what artificial turf infill options are a good fit for you!